Data-Science-kosta/Forecasting-air-pollution-LSTM-model-and-Regression-trees-model/Forecasting air pollution (LSTM model and Regression trees model)/README-Template.md

 https://pulse.eco/restapi
 https://darksky.net/dev/docs
 ## MODELS:
-**2** Models are built.
+**2** Models were built.
 In the first model each station has its own predictor, and in the second model (LSTM model) datasets are concatenated and universal predictor is made.
 ### 1. model:
 **Preprocessing** - removing or interpolating missing values, transforming categorical data, dropping redundant features.
 **Feature selection** - creating lag, seasonal and statistical features and dropping features that do not have effect on air pollution.